huilinghe19/sardana_practise/tango_practices/README.md

 If I use the command "/usr/lib/tango/tango_admin --server-list", then the result is as follows.

 " /usr/lib/tango/tango_admin --server-list
-DataBaseds Sardana Starter Tango-admin TangoAccessControl TangoTest "
+DataBaseds Sardana Starter TangoAccessControl TangoTest "

-Where is the problem?